univention/office365/doc/README-code.md

 #### UniventionOffice365Data

 Each LDAP object that is being synced in Azure has a `univentionOffice365Data` attribute.
-This information is used for internal book-keeping and not easily accessible via LDAP search, because it is stored encoded as `base64(zipped(json(dict)))`
+This information is used for internal bookkeeping and not easily accessible via LDAP search, because it is stored encoded as `base64(zipped(json(dict)))`

 The `UniventionOffice365Data` is intended to represent this information and to easily encode/decode it as needed.